When to visit the vet?

 Prevention

-Regular eye exams by a veterinarian can help detect the disease early before irreversible damage occurs.
-Especially in breeds that are prone to KCS, these examinations should be part of routine health care.
+Regular eye examinations by a veterinarian can help detect the condition early, before irreversible damage occurs.
+Especially in breeds susceptible to KCS, these examinations should be part of routine health care.

-Avoiding medications that are known to inhibit tear production can also be helpful.
+Avoiding medications known to inhibit tear production can also be helpful.
 If such medications are necessary, the veterinarian should be informed about alternative treatment options.

 A healthy lifestyle, including a balanced diet and avoiding environmental factors that can cause eye irritation, contributes to overall eye health and can reduce the risk of KCS.